truera/trulens/trulens_eval/CONTRIBUTING.md

 Please feel free to open an issue and/or assign an issue to yourself.

 ## 🎉 Add Usage Examples
-If you have applied TruLens to track and evalaute a unique use-case, we would love your contribution in the form of:

-an example notebook: e.g. [Evaluating Pinecone Configuration Choices on Downstream App Performance](https://github.com/truera/trulens/blob/main/trulens_eval/examples/vector-dbs/pinecone/constructing_optimal_pinecone.ipynb)
+If you have applied TruLens to track and evalaute a unique use-case, we would love your contribution in the form of an example notebook: e.g. [Evaluating Pinecone Configuration Choices on Downstream App Performance](https://github.com/truera/trulens/blob/main/trulens_eval/examples/vector-dbs/pinecone/constructing_optimal_pinecone.ipynb)

 All example notebooks are expected to:

-* Start with a title and description of the example
+- Start with a title and description of the example
+- Include a commented out list of dependencies and their versions, e.g. `# ! pip install trulens==0.10.0 langchain==0.0.268`
-* Include a linked button to a Google colab version of the notebook
+- Include a linked button to a Google colab version of the notebook
-* Add any additional requirements
+- Add any additional requirements

 ## 🧪 Add Experimental Features
 If you have a crazy idea, make a PR for it!
 Whether if it's the latest research, or what you thought of in the shower, we'd love to see creative ways to improve TruLens.